bakkot/matrix-archive-bot/README.md

 `npm install` to install dependencies.
 Then:

-`node run.js` will then download the complete history for every channel you're in, as JSON.
+`npm run collect` will then download the complete history for every channel you're in, as JSON.
 Re-running it will only fetch new messages, so it's safe to run repeatedly.

-`node render-html.js` will generate HTML files from any existing JSON logs and put them in the `docs` directory, suitable for use with Github Pages.
+`npm run render` will generate HTML files from any existing JSON logs and put them in the `docs` directory, suitable for use with Github Pages.
 This does not hit the network.

 ## Regenerating rendered HTML